 My destination would be the state of Iowa where I grew up and my parents still resided.
 I also had a grandmother in a nursing home there who would be having a ninety-fifth birthday party in mid October, an event I planned to attend.

 As for the journey itself, getting over the Cascade and Rocky Mountains were obviously a concern, but strained muscles, heatstroke, or being flattened by a passing semi were equally worrisome.
 Much of this would come down to just being careful.
 At least the September/Early October time frame meant that the weather would be generally pleasant, if a bit on the warm side starting out.
 Also, going “only” eighteen hundred miles over the course of five to six weeks provided a measure of flexibility.
-There would be no need for kamikaze-style “century” rides; forty to fifty miles a day would be adequate (though I would end up doing far more on special occasions).
+There would be no need for kamikaze-style “century” rides — forty to fifty miles a day would be adequate (though I would end up doing far more when the wind was in my favor).
 It was going to be more drudgery than anything else.
 Basically, I was exchanging a nine-to-five IT career for an all-day cycling job.
-Certainly the scenery was going to be better!
+At least the scenery was going to be better!

 And so it all began on a chilly, Pacific Northwest September morning that saw me depart my apartment complex for the last time and began coasting down empty 24th Street.
-The ancient worn sofa, spindly kitchen table and sagging double bed that had defined my existence had all been neatly stashed away.
+My ancient worn sofa, spindly kitchen table and sagging double bed had all been neatly fit into a storage locker.
 Uprooted and free, I soon crossed NW Market Street, then tacked left on Shilshole Avenue, passing through the industrial marina area that abuts Salmon Bay.
-Some five minutes later, I was at the beginning of the Burke-Gilman Trail which eventually leads out of the city.
+Some five minutes later I was at the beginning of the Burke-Gilman Trail which eventually leads out of the city.

 I was on my way…